Physician associates are trained health professionals who provide crucial support to doctors and have regular direct contact with patients

 • physiology.

 Course providers often require a minimum 2:1 first degree, although some universities will accept a 2:2 in a relevant subject.
 Alternative qualifications and relevant healthcare experience may be accepted at some institutions.
 Entry requirements and course content varies between courses, so contact providers directly for information.
-For a list of courses, see the Faculty of Physician Associates (FPA) website.
+For a list of courses, see the Faculty of Physician Associates (FPA).

 All courses will have requirements in terms of criminal checks, health checks and language requirements.
 Contact providers directly for further information.